sam-git/personal-goals/happy-moments/happy-moments.md

 23/12/2015
 ---
-Bussed to Palmerston North and had a good chat with a guy called Germán sitting next to me.
+Bussed to Palmerston North and had a good chat with a guy from Chile called Germán sitting next to me.
 He gave me a mil pesos as a gift.

 24/12/2015
 ---